andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
 I searched for Virtual Machine then clicked create, choosing the first option for a basic virtual machine.
-This VM is for the domain controller.
+This VM is for the domain controller. next
 </p>
 <br />